If you’ve recently got engaged, you’ll want to know where to start your planning and whether Covid will have any impact on the planning process.

 At the point of making your first booking, we would usually recommend getting wedding insurance.
-However, at this time this is quite difficult.
-While there are some insurers who are providing cover, there isn’t a huge variety and none of them are covering COVID-related cancellations or postponements in their policies.
+However, there is very little to choose from and you are unlikely to find any covering Covid-related cancellations or postponements in their policies.

 As a result, venues and suppliers are working with couples to give them the assurances they need for the early planning stages, as insurance can be arranged at a later date.
 For deposits and payments over £100, pay by credit card if you can to give some level of protection under Section 47.

-If you are planning a wedding for the first half of 2021, look out for the pink dash denoting the Book with Confidence guarantee, just in case you need to move the date.
+Look out for the Book with Confidence guarantee offered by a lot of businesses on Guides for Brides, just in case you need to move the date.

 4) Find your wedding dress or suits

-Your outfits will be one of the biggest elements of your wedding day and with restrictions in place, you will likely need to be more organised than usual to ensure your outfits arrive in time.
+Your outfits will be one of the biggest elements of your wedding day and with an unprecedented number of weddings in the pipeline, you will likely need to be more organised than usual to ensure your outfits arrive in time.

 Here’s how to approach wedding dress and suit shopping during Covid: